 What type of flour should I use?

 Any basic all purpose gluten free flour blend will work.
-If available I like using my own homemade gluten free flour blend but will often use whatever generic brand is available (like this one) at my local grocery store.
+If available I like using my own homemade gluten free flour blend but will often use whatever generic brand is available (I often use Freee gluten free plain flour) at my local grocery store.
 Just make sure you’re using something that is a blend of flours.